isgo-golgo13/crossplane-argocd-gcp-drone-attack-services/README.md

 ### GCP Workflow

-Provisioning GCP service account credentials for the Crossplane `ProviderConfig` is done as follows using a Azure AD/Azure Entra Federated Workload Identity (Azure Service Principal) and a declarative Kubernetes-Native declarartive (non-static) fetch of the credentials into a Kubernetes Secret using **Kubernetes-Native** `External Secrets Operator` (ESO `ClusterSecretStore` CR and ESO `ExternalSecret` CR) and `Azure Key Vault`.
+Provisioning GCP service account credentials for the Crossplane `ProviderConfig` is done as follows using a GCP IAM Workload Identity and a Kubernetes Secret using **Kubernetes-Native** `External Secrets Operator` (ESO `ClusterSecretStore` CR and ESO `ExternalSecret` CR).

 The workflow is as follows.

 **In-Progress**

 ### Azure Workflow

-Provisioning Azure Entra service account credentials for the Crossplane `ProviderConfig` is done as follows using Azure Entra (previously Azure AD) for the Service Account) and a declarative **Kubernetes-Native** (non-static) fetch of the credentials into a Kubernetes Secret using Kubernetes-Native `External Secrets Operator` and `Azure Entra Federated Workload Identity`.
+Provisioning Azure Entra service account credentials for the Crossplane `ProviderConfig` is done as follows using Azure Entra (previously Azure AD) for the Service Account) and a Kubernetes Secret using Kubernetes-Native `External Secrets Operator` and `Azure Entra Federated Workload Identity`.

 **The workflow is as follows.**